There are a few cases in which you may want to return (unsubmit) an assessment to a student, for example:

 Step 2: Make sure Allow Multiple Attempts is turned ON (the box is checked).

-Step 3: Grade the assessment (don't worry, this grade will reset when you grade the students next submission).
+Step 3: Grade the assessment (don't worry, this grade will reset when you grade the students next submission).❗Please note that a grade must be assigned before the student can reopen the assessment for another attempt.

 Step 4: The assessment will now be available for the student to reopen, and any attachments they added will still be on the assessment.